What are Impact Fee Credits?

 Second, we work out how many Equivalent Demand Units (EDUs) are in the development, and divide the total credit amount amongst all the EDUs equally.
 Then, that amount is subtracted from the impact fee due.

-Example: A developer of a 500-unit subdivision builds a bridge.
-The bridge is on an arterial street and is included for future funding/construction in the IFP.
-The bridge cost the developer $2 million to construct.
-However, the cost estimate for the bridge in the IFP is higher - $2.5 million.
+Example: A developer of a 500-unit subdivision constructs a 16" water main.
+The water main is included for future funding/construction in the IFP.
+The 16" main cost the developer $2 million to construct.
+However, the cost estimate for the 16" main in the IFP is higher - $2.5 million.
 The total credit that the city may allocate is the actual cost of $2 million.
 The $2 million is then divided amongst the 500 units, resulting in an impact fee credit of $4000 per unit.
-If the roadway facilities impact fee per unit is $5000, the developer pays an impact fee of $1000 ($5000 fee - $4000 credit).
+If the water facilities impact fee per unit is $5000, the developer pays an impact fee of $1000 ($5000 fee - $4000 credit).

 What if my credits exceed my actual Impact Fee?

-Let's use the previous example, but instead assume the roadway facilities impact fee is only $3000 per unit.
-Since each unit was allocated $4000 in credit, $0 is collected for the roadway facilities impact fee for each unit, and the $1000 is considered to be excess credits.
+Let's use the previous example, but instead assume the water main facilities impact fee is only $3000 per unit.
+Since each unit was allocated $4000 in credit, $0 is collected for the water facilities impact fee for each unit, and the $1000 is considered to be excess credits.
 No money is reimbursed.

 Is there any way I can still benefit from "excess credits"?